Spectrum Nonprofit Services partnered with the Milwaukee Youth Symphony Orchestra to expand its reach and mission impact.

 Spectrum Nonprofit worked with the Milwaukee Youth Symphony Orchestra (MYSO) to strengthen its financial health while assessing new opportunities to expand its reach and mission impact.
 They were also seeking a facilitator to guide them through a set of strategic conversations to create a unified vision for the organization’s future.
 They turned to Spectrum Nonprofit for the team’s insight, experience, and leadership, particularly in tying fiscal stability to mission impact.

-Spectrum provided a comprehensive set of services centered around the question of MYSO’s financial sustainability and on the creation of a strategic direction reflecting an understanding of the intersection between MYSO’s impact and finances.
-In close collaboration with a taskforce comprised of board and staff leadership, Spectrum designed a process for the team to build the following:
+Spectrum Nonprofit provided a comprehensive set of services centered around the question of MYSO’s financial sustainability and on the creation of a strategic direction reflecting an understanding of the intersection between MYSO’s impact and finances.
+In close collaboration with a task force composed of board and staff leadership, Spectrum Nonprofit designed a process for the team to build the following:

 - A clear statement of intended impact for the organization together with metrics to monitor MYSO’s progress toward its impact

 - An articulated impact strategy that clearly and visually communicated the strategies and programs for accomplishing the impact

 - A Matrix Map to visually demonstrate how the programs, both mission-specific and fund development, currently interacted to create both impact and financial viability

 - A better understanding of where MYSO needed to make investments to build financial sustainability and how to generate the capital for those investments

 - A set of core strategic priorities by program to achieve a more sustainable organization with increased impact and financial health

 For MYSO, building consensus and flexibility around ongoing strategic decision-making was a key step.
 “Not only did Spectrum have the capacity to connect these concepts for the organization, but they also led the process in a thoughtful, integrated way that allowed all constituent voices to be part of the final decision-making,” recalls Linda Edelstein, CEO at MYSO.